 Dealing Desk (DD) Brokers – Also known as market makers, dealing desk brokers execute orders for a variety of financial instruments, including currency pairs, hard and soft commodities, options, and equities.
 The most distinguishing trait of market makers is that they take the opposite side of their customers’ trading positions and use fixed spreads.

-These brokers generate profit from the difference between the bid and ask prices, i.e. they buy at a lower price and then sell at a higher one.
+These brokers generate profit from the difference between the bid and ask prices, i.e., they buy at a lower price and then sell at a higher one.
 Requoting is common when you use their services.
 They effectively act as their customers’ counterparties.

 No Dealing Desk (NDD) Brokers – No dealing desk brokers give their clients first-hand access to the interbank markets.
 Customers’ orders do not go through a dealing desk but are sent straight to the banks and other liquidity providers.
 NDD brokers act as mediators between traders and the interbank market participants.
 They pair up the opposite sides of trades initiated by two different clients, serving as a bridge between the two.

 ECN Brokers – The abbreviation ECN stands for “electronic communication network”.
 Such brokers give you direct access to interbank market participants like hedge funds, fellow retail traders, banks, and other brokerages.
 The trading process occurs via electronic communication networks, which allow for higher levels of price-feed transparency and deeper liquidity.
-All market participants have access to the price-feed information as well as to previous price history.
+All market participants have access to the price-feed information as well as to the previous price history.

 This comes with several advantages.
-On one hand, it enables traders to easily analyze specific market trends.
+On the one hand, it enables traders to easily analyze specific market trends.
 On the other hand, it helps prevent price manipulation since everyone has direct access to the information about past and present prices.
-However, this comes at the expense of per-trade-based commissions which can have a negative impact on your bottom line.
+However, this comes at the expense of per-trade-based commissions, which can increase your overall trading costs.

 STP Brokers – Straight Through Processing (STP) brokers also transfer their clients’ trades to their liquidity providers and are quite similar to their ECN counterparts.
 The most pronounced difference between the two has to do with routing.
 ECN brokers act as liquidity hubs consisting of many connected liquidity providers who strive to find counterparties for the trades they cannot handle themselves.

-STP brokerages route their customers’ orders directly to their liquidity providers who take the opposite side of the trades, acting as brokers of the brokers so to speak.
+STP brokerages route their customers’ orders directly to their liquidity providers, who take the opposite side of the trades, acting as brokers of the brokers, so to speak.
 STP brokers do not charge fixed commissions on the trades they facilitate.
 Instead, they profit by adding a markup to the spreads quoted by the liquidity providers in their pool.

 Common Forex Order Types